Corvex-2/Spooderfy/README.md

 Usage:

-Now that the Setup is complete you can begin to use Spooderfy. all you now have to do, is to check the "Show Permanent Toast" Box.
-Spooderfy now creates a PNG-Image inside the DATA Directory, called StreamImage.png, add this as an Image Source inside your Streaming Application and Profit!
+Now that the setup is complete you can begin to use Spooderfy. all you now have to do, is to check the "Show Permanent Toast" checkbox.
+Spooderfy now creates a PNG-Image inside the DATA Directory, called StreamImage.png, add this as an Image Source inside your streaming application and profit!

 # COPYRIGHT
 This source code is published and licensed under the GPLv3 licensing agreement.